Supervixen: Release

-Critical reception
+Reception

-Supervixen" received a largely positive response from music critics, many of whom chose to single out the track in their reviews of the Garbage album.
-The Jewish Chronicle wrote "from the staccato riff that dominates 'Supervixen' the scene is set – Eurythmics meets Patti Smith in some Grungy nightclub where bitchy back-biting is the name of the game."
-Hot Press reviewer Jackie Hayden wrote "The sound drop outs should act as a warning to be on your guard".
-Kerrang!s Paul Rees described the song as "a whirlpool of clattering synth stabs that break of in shattered shards", and Paul Yates of Q magazine said that "Garbage's signature lies in songs like "Supervixen", good pop tunes dealt a rough treatment and brazen vocals".
-Jamie T. Conway, of Ikon, gave a negative review for the album but described "Supervixen" as Pixies-lite and a "strangely appealing" exception.
-Rolling Stone wrote, "Immediately, as the mangy riffs of "Supervixen" begin to chum through space, Garbage drags you someplace else.
+"Supervixen" was well-received by music critics, many of whom deemed it a highlight of Garbage.
+Hot Press reviewer Jackie Hayden wrote, "The sound drop outs should act as a warning to be on your guard".
+Though Jamie T. Conway of Ikon was critical of its parent album, Conway described "Supervixen" as Pixies-lite and a "strangely appealing" exception.
+The Jewish Chronicle wrote, "from the staccato riff that dominates 'Supervixen' the scene is set – Eurythmics meets Patti Smith in some Grungy nightclub where bitchy back-biting is the name of the game."
+Kerrang!s Paul Rees described the song as "a whirlpool of clattering synth stabs that break of in shattered shards".
+Paul Yates of Q said that "Garbage's signature lies in songs like "Supervixen", good pop tunes dealt a rough treatment and brazen vocals".
+Hunter James of Rolling Stone wrote, "Immediately, as the mangy riffs of "Supervixen" begin to chum through space, Garbage drags you someplace else.
 As Manson's violet throatiness offers to create "a whole new religion," beats chatter, and delicate acoustic guitar notes and those opening riffs float in and out of the songs gently pounding rhythmic foundations.
 At times the main riff pauses to halt the music altogether."

 Peter Murphy of Hot Press wrote of "Supervixen" in his biography for 2007's Absolute Garbage sleeve notes: "The song used silence in a way I'd never heard before.
 When the music stopped, it wasn't a pause for effect.
 There was no residual cymbal swish or reverberation or amp hum.
 That silence was total.
 It meant business.
 It was a sort of black hole implosion into which you feared your soul might be sucked."
+Reflecting on the production 25 years later, Manson stated in 2020: "These really incredible stops at the beginning of that song...
+Nowadays that’s so easy to replicate because we’re all recording digitally, but what’s so astounding about "Supervixen" was [that] it was all done on analog.
+It was quite difficult to do when you couldn’t just flip a button."